bankolejohn/bankolejohn/README.md

 ## I'm John Bankole

-I'm a dedicated DevOps engineer with one year of experience, passionate about streamlining development processes and ensuring the reliability and scalability of software applications.
+I'm a dedicated DevOps engineer with three years of experience, passionate about streamlining development processes and ensuring the reliability and scalability of software applications.

 ### 💼 Experience